kristopolous/DRR/indycast.net/md/about.md

 ##### Convenient for all levels of interaction

+In *Getting Everything You Can Out of All You've Got*, Jay Abraham takes elaborates on what a *client* is ... outlining how it becomes a paternal relationship - creating a level of trust where your mindshare can be given away to another entity.
+A great product doesn't have customers, it has clients.

+> *client*: Anyone under the care of another.

+When designing software, it's often instructive to make yourself the first client.
+If you can't trust the solution to simplify your life and solve integral problems, then nobody else should either.

-Not only was this technology designed to be used by people who thumb around their smart-phones, but it was also designed for people who do Tux-cosplay at Linux conferences and think DefCon is full of posers.
+Given that, not only was this technology designed to be used by people who thumb around their smart-phones, but it was also designed for people who do Tux-cosplay at Linux conferences and think DefCon is full of posers. (*ahem*, *cough cough*, me)

 If you are a hacker, read on.
 Alice is a hacker.
 She has no problem using a command line.